-This is another cool part of la Coulée Verte because here we are walking 10 m above Jardin de Reuilly, through an elevated walkway.
+This is another cool part of la Coulée Verte.
+In this section, the path runs along an elevated walkway 10 m above Jardin de Reuilly.

-Maybe this part of the path reminds you of New York’s high-line?
+Perhaps this part of the walk reminds you of New York’s High Line?
 Well, you are right!
 The Promenade Plantée, inaugurated in 1993, was its source of inspiration.

-In the summertime, Jardin de Reuilly is packed with people enjoying a picnic or sunbathing while in the fall this garden is usually enjoyed by some lonely walkers.
+In the summertime, Jardin de Reuilly is packed with people enjoying a picnic on the grass or sunbathing.
+In contrast, in the fall, this garden is usually enjoyed by a few lonely walkers.

 Section 4: Jardin de Reuilly – Rue de Lyon /Av.
 Daumesnil